laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 6. Hit save, and the list is added!

+## Extension not working as expected???
+Try this!
+If your newly imported list isn't working, it may be because of an outdated web browsing session.
+If you're web browser hasn't been closed in a long time, there's a chance the session won't update how it should, meaning importing this list into uBlock Origin or uBlacklist won't work/won't function correctly.

+Try creating a new session, aka closing **all** web browser windows, waiting until all processes are fully closed (4-5 second wait), then re-open your web browser.
+That should fix it.
+If that doesn't work, then try clearing your browser's cache.

 ## Additional list(s)

 As of right now, there are two lists.
 The main default list, and the nuclear list.